ppp

 PPP connection and what IP addresses they may use.

 The platforms supported by this package are Linux and Solaris.
-I have

 The kernel code for Linux is no longer distributed with this package,